 Display and sound

 The large 15-inch display produces vibrant colours and excellent viewing angles.
 It's also a touchscreen and compatible with the Surface Pen.
 The display has a 3:2 ratio which might not be for suitable for everyone.
-If you spent most of your time writing emails and surfing the web then you will enjoy the taller screen but viewing video isn't the best experience.
+If you spend most of your time writing emails and surfing the web then you will enjoy the taller screen but viewing video isn't the best experience.
 Most videos have a 16:9 aspect ratio which means you'll have bigger black bars surrounding on the top and bottom of the screen.

 As part of the minimalist theme, you won't see any visible speaker grills on the laptop.
 The hidden speakers produce surprisingly clear audio but they are lacking bass.
 The Surface Laptop 3 has quiet fans which makes the audio experience more enjoyable.